shcaba/Sebastes_melanops_OR/Document/_main.md

 * 2017: The recreational fishery in Oregon closed early.

 ## Canadian and Alaska fisheries
-Black Rockfish is a "Non-Quota" species in the Department of Fisheries and Oceans Management Plan, and is not formally assessed in nearshore Canada waters [@dfo_fmp_2014].
+Black Rockfish is one of multiple Inshore Rockfish species on the West Coast of British Columbia.
+The most recent evaluation was completed by Yamanaka and Lacko (-@yamanaka_inshore_2001), which determined that there was insufficient information to recommend a Black Rockfish-specific catch quotas for the five management areas on the Pacific coast of British Columbia.
+Black Rockfish continues to be a "Non-Quota" species in the Department of Fisheries and Oceans Management Plan [@dfo_fmp_2014].

-Add Alaska assessment text here.
+Directed fisheries for Black Rockfish in Alaska are limited.
+In the Westward region (Kodiak area) of Alaska, an age-structured assessment for Black Rockfish is under development by the Alaska Department of Fish and Game, using an acoustic survey as a primary source of data.
+No assessments have been developed for Black Rockfish for the Southeast or Central regions in the Gulf of Alaska.

 <!--chapter:end:11introduction.Rmd-->